What can I bring on board?

 Both two-wheel and four-wheel shopping carts are allowed on board, but must be within these maximum dimensions: 18-by-18 inches and 30 inches high (excluding wheels and handles).

-Strollers: We recommend using a folding "umbrella" style stroller.
+We recommend using a folding “umbrella” style stroller.
 Large and double-wide strollers are not practical for use on TriMet.
-Strollers must be folded on a bus or high-floor MAX train (with stairs at the door), and must not block the aisle, stairs or doorway.
+You must keep your stroller with you and it can't block the aisle, stairs or doorway.
 More

 You are welcome to bring bags and packages with you, but make sure they don't block the aisle, stairs or doorway.

 The power lifts on buses can hold wheelchairs and scooters up to 30 inches wide and 48 inches long, weighing up to 600 pounds when occupied.